SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets

 Various methods for text/query-driven video summarization have been proposed over the last year in the literature, aiming to assist the generation of summarized versions of a full-length video that are customized to the user's needs.
 In most cases, these needs are expressed using one or more keywords (e.g., ``changing tire'') \cite{10.1007/978-3-319-46484-8_1,8099712,10.5555/3540261.3541333} or a short sentence (e.g., ``a man is washing the car'') \cite{10.5555/3504035.3504062,10.1145/3372278.3390695}, since the relevant methods are not compatible with more extensive descriptions.
 Consequently, the generated video summaries exhibit limited visual and semantic diversity, as they mainly contain the video parts that match a short-form user query.

-To tackle the aforementioned limitation of existing methods, Mylonas et al. \cite{sdvsum2025} introduced the task of script-driven video summarization and released a relevant dataset (S-VideoXum).
-Using this dataset, Mylonas et al. trained a method (SD-VSum) that gets as input a long-form script outlining the content of the desired video summary, and forms the video summary by finding associations between the user script and the visual content based on a cross-modal attention mechanism.
+To tackle the aforementioned limitation of existing methods, in our previous work \cite{10.1145/3746027.3755821} we introduced the task of script-driven video summarization and released a relevant large-scale dataset (called S-VideoXum).
+Using this dataset, we trained a method (called SD-VSum) that gets as input a long-form script outlining the content of the desired video summary, and forms the summary by finding associations between the user script and the visual content of the video based on a cross-modal attention mechanism.
 However, the spoken content in the video is also a rich source of information for spotting such associations.
-Driven by this observation, we extend SD-VSum to leverage also the video's spoken content, forming the SD-MVSum method for script-driven multimodal video summarization.
-Moreover, we introduce a weighted cross-modal attention mechanism, which explicitly exploits the semantic similarity between a pair of data modalities when modeling their dependence, to promote the parts of the video with the highest relevance to the user's script.
+Driven by this observation, in this work we extend SD-VSum to leverage also the video's spoken content, forming the SD-MVSum method for script-driven multimodal video summarization.
+Moreover, we introduce a weighted cross-modal attention mechanism that explicitly exploits the semantic similarity between a pair of data modalities when modeling their dependence, to promote the parts of the video with the highest relevance to the user's script.